A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Architecture

 Where $\text{DPP}$ denotes Data Privacy Protection.
 This formula encapsulates how Federated Learning optimizes data privacy protection, computational resources, bandwidth usage, and model update aggregation to bolster the efficiency of machine learning model training across distributed devices.

 FL operates on the principle of training machine learning models without requiring access to individual users' raw private data~\cite{wang2021poi,huang2022geographical,ye2023adaptive,zhong2024scfl,dong2024sfl,perifanis2023fedpoirec,zhang2023fine,guo2021prefer,dong2023sequential,an2024nrdl}.
-An earlier pioneering work~\cite{wang2021poi} introduces a cross-domain POI framework that incorporates federated learning techniques and privacy safeguards.
-By leveraging data from a related domain in user interest profiling, it aims to mitigate the cold-start issue.
-Additionally, the framework employs federated learning to locally analyze users' historical data and encrypts latent feature distributions to ensure user privacy while transferring knowledge.
-The method aims to solve challenges like the sensitive and sparse nature of POI data and the cold-start dilemma stemming from data scarcity, which hampers recommendation effectiveness.
+An earlier work~\cite{wang2021poi} introduces a cross-domain POI framework that incorporates federated learning and privacy safeguards.
+It leverages data from related domains to address the cold-start issue and employs federated learning to analyze users' historical data locally, encrypting feature distributions to ensure privacy while transferring knowledge.
+This method addresses challenges like sensitive POI data and cold-start problems caused by data scarcity.
+Another work presents PREFER~\cite{guo2021prefer}, a federated learning framework for POI recommendation with edge acceleration.
+Users develop individualized models locally and exchange multi-dimensional, user-agnostic parameters for privacy.
+These parameters are then consolidated on edge servers, enhancing recommendation speed.
+Huang \textit{et al.}~\cite{huang2022geographical} propose a federated learning-based geographical POI recommendation approach, framing the task as a matrix factorization problem solved through singular value decomposition and stochastic gradient descent, with only gradients transmitted for privacy protection.
+In addition, a privacy-focused framework, named FedPOIRec~\cite{perifanis2023fedpoirec}, was proposed to integrate the preferences of a user's friends after the federated computation.
+In this framework, data remains on the user's device, and updates are aggregated by a parameter server, and it allows users to exchange learned parameters with friends to improve personalization by using a CKKS fully homomorphic encryption scheme to ensure privacy during this process.